Neesh774/Game-Of-Life/README.md

 ### Dead Grid Detection
 GoL will automatically end your game if your grid dies, and no cells remain.
 ### Custom Prefixes
-To prevent GoL from conflicting with other bots, admins can choose any prefix to preface Sokobot's commands.
+To prevent GoL from conflicting with other bots, admins can choose any prefix to preface GoL's commands.
 They can even be multiple letters.
+### Presets
+GoL has a couple of presets that start interesting designs.
+Players will soon be able to add presets using their current grid.

 ## Commands
 ### User